codingvc/codingvc/_posts/2017-08-25-behind-the-scenes-at-a-vc-fund-part-2-helping-founders-and-time-allocation.markdown

 ---
 layout: post
 title: "Behind the Scenes at a VC Fund, Part 2: Helping Founders and Time Allocation"
-summary: "A look at how venture capitalists work with startps and how they spend their days."
+summary: "A look at how venture capitalists work with startups and how they spend their days."
 twitter_image: "schedule-categories.jpg"
 date: 2017-08-27 22:18:00
 ---